wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 └─────────┴──────────┴───────────────────────────────────────────────────────────────────────┘
 ```

 Everything seems to be ok, but the result of test 3 is kind of weird.
-Our callback returns undefined when a is checking a character that is not a letter, and we're forming a group with a key named "undefined".
+Our callback returns undefined when is checking a character that is not a letter, and we're forming a group with a key named "undefined".

 We could try to fix this by throwing an error in our callback or by refactoring our groupBy function to prevent pushing values when is not appropiate, but let's leave it as is so we can compare this with the results of the new _Object.groupBy_ static method.